open-telemetry/opentelemetry-java-instrumentation/docs/contributing/repository-settings.md

 * Automatically delete head branches: CHECKED

-  So that bot PR branches will be deleted.
+  So automation PR branches will be deleted.

 ## Actions > General